RonnyPumaricra/frontendmentor-news-homepage/README.md

 ### Steps

 1. Creating the necesary classes, tags and content inside `index.html`.

 2. Structuring the (Post)CSS files:

+    **Inside `./components`**

+    PostCSS files for specific parts of the Webpage.

     **Outside `./components`**

     - index.css, imports all PostCSS files
     - reset.css: [Josh's reset](https://www.joshwcomeau.com/css/custom-css-reset/), with some tweaks
-    - theme.css: Required colors for the project
+    - theme.css & fonts.css: Required colors and fonts
-    - fonts.css: Setting up the local font
-    - utility.css: Classes that aren't tied
+    - utility.css: Generic classes that aren't tied to an specific component.

-3.
+3. Styling the page

+  - First: Base layout only (Grid, Flexbox, spacing)
+  - Second: Layout, but for mobile (Media Queries)
+  - Third: Coloring, font tweaks, spacing of small elements

+3. Adding the navbar for mobile only (In HTML, CSS and JS)

 ### Built with